Vinay-Bajaj-1/Lending-Club-Accepted-Loan-Analysis-and-modelling-2007-2018/README.md

 **Result**
 After modelling we found out that XG Boost performed better than other models with 81% accuracy on test data.

-_Important note_

-_Because of limited computational resource all the project work was implement with 45% of the data as you can see in code file.
-The result may vary if you use different amount of data._